henryk-mustroph/decision_aware_suffix_prediction_framework/README.md

 The **Procurement** log is synthetic and can be regenerated with `src/simulator/artificial_procurement.py` (a generated copy is checked in at `src/simulator/procurement_event_log.csv`).

+## Configuration

+`src/suffix_pred/experiments/configs.py` is the main file for the experiment configurations, it allows to make changes on all models, settings and datasets (e.g., hyperparameters, case-level and event-level attributes).

+is the single source of truth for every per-(dataset, model, variant)
+difference: attribute lists, concept names, hyperparameters and all path conventions.
+Paths for tensors, checkpoints and eval caches are derived there by convention, so adding a dataset or model means editing that file only.

 ## Running the framework

-Each dataset has a self-contained pipeline notebook in `src/notebooks/` (`pipeline_Helpdesk.ipynb`, `pipeline_Sepsis.ipynb`, `pipeline_Procurement.ipynb`, `pipeline_BPIC20_DD.ipynb`).
+Each dataset has a pipeline notebook in `src/notebooks/` (`pipeline_Helpdesk.ipynb`, `pipeline_Sepsis.ipynb`, `pipeline_Procurement.ipynb`, `pipeline_BPIC20_DD.ipynb`).
 Run the notebooks **from the `src/notebooks/` directory** — the first cell adds `../` to `sys.path` so that `import suffix_pred.experiments` resolves.

-Every pipeline runs five stages, each toggled by a `RUN_*` switch in the first code cell:
+Every pipeline runs five stages:

 1. **`RUN_BASE`** — encode the raw log into "normal" tensor datasets and discover the Petri net.
 2. **`RUN_MINING`** — alignment-based decision discovery + per-place guard estimators.